BACK TO K-9 KIM’S CORNER

 Picture for TWICE IS NICETop Rank

 The question is what is up next for him?
-There has been a lot of talk in regards to a high-profile showdown with former unified lightweight champion, Vasily Lomachenko in 2023.
+There has been a lot of talk in regard to a high-profile showdown with former unified lightweight champion, Vasily Lomachenko in 2023.
 But it was noticed by many observers just how drained Haney was on Friday as he weighed in for this latest bout.

 Just 23 years old, his body is still growing, and he has spent his entire seven year career as a lightweight.
 But he made it clear,“We take on all comers.
 No matter who it is, we want to fight the best fighters in the world.
 I believe I’m the best fighter in the world.
 Whoever is next, bring him on.”